MrBertie/bible-versions/README.md

 # How to Use

-Click in a bible scripture reference in the note content and then click the "Find verse at cursor" button to search for that verse on [Bible Gateway](https://biblegateway.com).
-If a match is found then all available bible versions for that verse will be lists in the sidebar.
+Click in or next to a bible scripture reference in the note content and then click the `Find scripture at the cursor` button to search for that verse on [Bible Gateway](https://biblegateway.com).
+If a match is found then all available bible versions for that verse will be listed in the sidebar.

-You can also directly type in the scripture reference into the search box if preferred.
+You can also type in the scripture reference into the search box directly if preferred.

 Click any verse text to copy it to the clipboard.

-Click to the clear search box cross to reset the display.
+Click to the clear search box cross `x` to reset the display.